lightsofapollo/azure-table/README.md

 # azure-table

-Simplified azure table service client for node and the browser.
+Simplified azure table for the browser (tested on latest FirefoxNightly & Chrome only).

 ## Usage